heylightning/everybox/README.md

 # Description
-Create a fully functional e-commerce platform using PostgreSQL as the backend database.
+Created a fully functional e-commerce platform using PostgreSQL as the backend database.